lorraineC26/bookstore-nextjs-migration/README.md

 It is deployed and accessible at: [https://bookstore-nextjs-migration.vercel.app/](https://bookstore-nextjs-migration.vercel.app/).<br/>

 ### Project Migration
-This project was just migrated from my another repository created with `create-react-app` to `Next.js` to fulfill the requirement of server-side rendering. <a href="https://github.com/lorraineC26/bookstore">You can check the repo here.</a>
+This project was just migrated from my another repository created with `create-react-app` to `Next.js` to fulfill the requirement of server-side rendering. <a href="https://github.com/lorraineC26/bookstore">You can check the previous repo here.</a>

 ## Features